linuxbuddy/elastic-linuxbuddy/README.md

 Linuxbuddy is a tool used to search for Linux distributed OS commands using the Lumen PHP Micro-Framework By Laravel with Elasticsearch

+## Deployment

+The easiest way to deploy Linuxbuddy-es is via Heroku.

 ## Development

 Linuxbuddy-es uses a Ubuntu OS and Elasticsearch both running on a Vagrant box